2 cups (3/4 pound) fresh broccolini, sliced into 1 1/2 – 2 inch lengths

 Add the garlic and sauté for 2 more minutes.

 Stir together the flour, bouillon granules, and white pepper.
-Quickly stir the mixture into the onions until everything is thoroughly incorporated.
+Quickly stir the mixture into the shallot garlic mix until everything is thoroughly incorporated.
 This will just take a minute or so.

 Now gradually stir in milk.
 Stirring to remove lumps.
 You are making a sort of low fat flavored roux.